PCOS: From symptoms to self-advocacy. Get the handbook

 Your fallopian tubes are crucial for transporting eggs from the ovaries to the uterus.
 If they’re blocked, it can prevent sperm from reaching the egg or stop the fertilized egg from implanting in the uterus.

-This condition occurs when the ovaries stop functioning properly before age 40, leading to decreased hormone production and fewer eggs.
+This condition occurs when the ovaries stop functioning properly before the age of 40, leading to decreased hormone production and a reduced number of eggs.

 Causes of POI: